 Gay and lesbian teens can become socially isolated, withdraw from activities and friends, have trouble concentrating, and develop low self-esteem.
 They may also develop depression.
 Parents and others need to be alert to these signs of distress because recent studies show that gay/lesbian youth account for a significant number of deaths by suicide in adolescence.

 It is important for parents to understand their teen's homosexual orientation and to provide emotional support.
 Parents often have difficulty accepting their teen's homosexuality for some of the same reasons that the youngster wants to keep it secret.
 Gay or lesbian adolescents should be allowed to decide when and to whom to disclose their homosexuality.
-Parents and other family members may gain understanding and support from organizations such as Parents, Families and Friends of Lesbians and Gays (PFLAG).
+Parents and other family members may gain understanding and support from organizations such as Parents, Families, and Friends of Lesbians and Gays (PFLAG).

 Counseling may be helpful for teens who are uncomfortable with their sexual orientation or uncertain about how to express it.
-They may benefit from support and the opportunity to clarify their feelings.
+They may benefit from the support and the opportunity to clarify their feelings.
 Therapy may also help the teen adjust to personal, family, and school-related issues or conflicts that emerge.
-Therapy directed specifically at changing homosexual orientation is not recommended and may be harmful for an unwilling teen.
+Therapy directed specifically at changing homosexual orientation is not recommended and may be harmful to an unwilling teen.
 It may create more confusion and anxiety by reinforcing the negative thoughts and emotions with which the youngster is already struggling.

 Writer, H. (2009, January 5).
 Gay and Lesbian Adolescents, HealthyPlace.
 Retrieved on 2019, June 27 from https://www.healthyplace.com/parenting/gender/gay-and-lesbian-adolescents